sarveshdakhore/Certificate-Builder/README.md

 Trial-Code:   PPP-PPP-PPP

-Auto Resize of name included, to check it,
+Auto Resize of text included, to check it,

 Try Code: QQQ-QQQ-QQQ